diegoaybar/Visibility-Detector/README.md

 - Replace the audio URL with your preferred sound file if desired
 - Host the page on a server (local or online) for audio to work due to browser security restrictions

-Built with HTML, CSS, and JavaScript by [Your Name](https://github.com/yourusername). *(Update with your details)*
+Built with HTML, CSS, and JavaScript by [Diego Aybar](https://github.com/diegoaybar).

----

-Let me know if you'd like me to tweak anything further or if you have a specific URL or GitHub profile to include!